preconstruct/preconstruct/site/docs/index.md

 ## Publishing packages {#publishing-packages}

 Before you publish packages to npm, run `preconstruct build`.
-Preconstruct will use your Babel config and build flat bundles so make sure to [configure Babel](/guides/configuring-babel) with the transforms you want.
+Preconstruct uses Oxc by default to compile source and build flat bundles.
+Projects that need Babel plugins or ES5 output can opt into and [configure Babel](/guides/configuring-babel).

 > We strongly recommend making a single script in your package.json that runs both build and publish, to stop broken publishes, such as `"release": "preconstruct build && yarn publish:packages`.
 If you're in a single-package repo, you could also run `preconstruct build` in a `prepare` or `prepublishOnly` script.